WaelAboulkacem/Data-Exploration/Industrial Data Analysis & KPI Reporting Project/Readme.md

-# Industrial Data Analysis & KPI Reporting
-## High-Precision Manufacturing – Watchmaking Case Study
+# Supply Chain Risk & Health Analysis
+## Data Exploration • KPI Framework • Python Analysis • Power BI Dashboard

 ## Project Overview
-This project simulates an industrial data analysis scenario in a Swiss high-precision manufacturing environment within the watchmaking sector.
-The focus is on analyzing production and machine-level data to evaluate performance, quality, and operational efficiency.
+This project analyzes the supply chain performance of a beauty & makeup product company.
+It focuses on identifying inventory risks, demand pressure, lead-time bottlenecks, and quality issues using a combination of Python and Power BI.
+The goal is to simulate the typical work of a Supply Chain or Data Analyst Intern, including:

 ## Objectives
+- Data cleaning and exploration
-- Clean and prepare raw industrial production data
+- KPI definition and calculation
-- Analyze key manufacturing KPIs with a strong focus on quality and precision
-- Identify performance bottlenecks related to machine downtime and defects
-- Visualize KPIs to support operational decision-making
-- Provide clear, written data-driven insights using industrial data storytelling
+- Risk assessment
+- Dashboard creation
+- Business reporting

 ## Tools & Technologies
 - Python (Pandas, NumPy)
-- Data visualization with Matplotlib
+- Data visualization with Power BI
-- SQL for KPI aggregation and analysis
 - Jupyter Notebook for analysis and reporting

 ## Key KPIs Analyzed